Rivermate | Niger landscape

 Work Permit Application Requirements and Procedures

-• Passport: Valid passport with at least six months of remaining validity.
+• Valid passport with sufficient validity.

 Application Procedure: